-What that means is that Omega-6 fatty acids are more likely to cause inflammation in your body.
-That’s why it’s essential to keep a specific Omega-3 to Omega-6 ratio.
-It’s also the reason why you should avoid certain oils, as they have an unfavorable Omega-3 to Omega-6 ratio.
+What that means is that omega-6 fatty acids are more likely to cause inflammation in your body.
+That’s why it’s essential to keep a specific omega-3 to omega-6 ratio.
+It’s also the reason why you should avoid all vegetable oils, as they have an unfavorable omega-3 to omega-6 ratio.

-As we started buying pastured eggs here in the US, I also noticed the more saturated color of the yolk.
 As it turns out, the color of the yolk depends on what the hen eats (and specifically on the pigments in the feed).
-Pastured hens tend to eat more pigmented food, and the yolk reflects that.
+Pastured hens tend to eat more pigmented foods, and the yolk reflects that.

 Many of the pigments come from carotenoids, and not all of them are essential nutrients.
-But many of them have antioxidant properties, and some of them are essential substances (such as beta carotene) that our body converts into vitamin A.
+But many of them have antioxidant properties and can be converted (albeit inefficiently) to vitamins.
+A good example is beta carotene that our bodies convert into vitamin A.

 As a result, the color itself is not a direct indication of quality or nutritional value.
 But knowing that, generally speaking, only pasture-raised hens eat pigmented food, it’s undoubtedly an indirect indication of higher nutritional value.

 However, it’s worth noting that some commercial farmers add color pigments to their hens’ feed to make the yolk look darker.
 In other words, you might find low-quality, cage free eggs with a dark yolk.
 In such a case, the dark yolk doesn’t mean the egg is of the same nutritional quality as that of a pastured egg.

 Myth #2: You Shouldn’t Consume a Lot of Eggs Because They’re High in Cholesterol